 Comments were received from Heritage Western Cape and CapeNature.
 Heritage Western Cape issued a Permit on 10 August 2018 and that there is no reason to believe that the proposed mast will impact on heritage resources and that no further action under Section 38 of the National Heritage Resources Act (Act 25 of 1999) is required.
 CapeNature noted that the site is noted located within Critical Biodiversity Area (CBA) or Ecological Support Area (ESA), and had no objection to the proposed development.
+It is confirmed that there is no further comment or objection from CapeNature.
 Please refer to Appendix F for more detail.